A Brief Bridge History - > Betaacol...

 not ACOL which requires greater skill and experience to achieve a good

-level of bidding and experienced players will run rings around you or
+level of bidding and experienced players will run rings around you.

-definetely not our Betaacol for a beginner!
-You are welcome to try
+Also Betaacol is definetly not for beginners!
+You are welcome to

 Any bidding system can be supplemented